 7 Examples of Health Informatics Coming in the Near Future

 Health informatics, which is the intersection of people, technology, and data to improve the safety and quality of patient care, can be found in many forms.
 A few examples include patient portals, electronic medical records (EMRs), telehealth, healthcare apps, and a variety of data reporting tools.
 But what comes next?
-We assembled a list of nine examples of health informatics technologies or advances that are either being explored or improved in the field right now.
+We assembled a list of seven examples of health informatics technologies or advances that are either being explored or improved in the field right now.

 1. Voice Dictation

 Now that healthcare organizations have moved their medical records to digital systems, health informaticists are diving into the possibilities of improving artificial intelligence voice recognition to digitally transcribe healthcare providers’ notes and medical orders in real time.
 This could drastically reduce the amount of time spent on data entry and increase the amount of time that healthcare providers can spend interacting directly with their patients.